If you’re looking for ways to boost your career growth in Australia, it might be time to find a mentor.

 • feel supported, provide reassurance and build professional relationships.

-Your mentor should be someone that you can learn from and someone who you trust and respect.
+Your professional mentor should be someone you can learn from, someone who can support your career development and someone you trust and respect.
 You could choose an informal mentor, such as:

 • a teacher or lecturer